hiimtmac/SwiftyGraphQL/README.md

 ### Variables

 The `GraphQLVariables` object handles options passed to the query/mutation in the format of a `[String: GraphQLVariable]` dictionary.
 Anything conforming to `GraphQLVariableRepresentable` can be put into the `GraphQLVariable`.

+Variables work a bit different than in weak languanges.
+The various combinations of optionality could be:
+* `($myVar: String!)`
+* `($myVar: String)`
+* `($myVar: String = "hi")`

+For our purposes, you would provide an optional variable, and then provide a default with `?? default` and there is no point encoding it in the arguments as `= default`, we will just include it in the variables and treat it as if it is the original value.

 #### Conforming Types